-Single-ply membrane roofing does not have a hard-top layer to protect the synthetic rubber from dropped tools, gravel or loose screws from being pushed into the rubber membrane.
-This kind of damage could create holes in the rubber and insulation and be vulnerable to leaks.
+Single-ply membrane roofing does not have a hard-top layer to protect the synthetic rubber from dropped tools, gravel, or loose screws from being pushed into the rubber membrane.
+This damage could create holes in the rubber and insulation and be vulnerable to leaks.

-Most commercial roofing systems have accessories attached such as A/C units, skylights, air vents, plumbing vents and more.
-These penetrations on the roof can be in the way of rolling out a straight section of membrane.
+Most commercial roofing systems have accessories such as A/C units, skylights, air vents, plumbing vents, and more.
+These penetrations on the roof can be in the way of rolling out a straight section of the membrane.

-When the contractor approaches these penetrations with single-ply membrane roofing, they need to cut smaller membrane pieces to size and essentially building up the roof around the vents/units which takes up more time and is not as reliable in terms of being waterproof.
+When the contractor approaches these penetrations with single-ply membrane roofing, they need to cut smaller membrane pieces to size.
+They essentially build up the roof around the vents/units which takes up more time and is not as reliable in terms of being waterproof.

 Seams are Vulnerable to Leaks

-UV rays shine directly on the roof can degrade the adhesives quickly over time.
+UV rays on the roof can degrade the adhesives quickly over time.
 This is what can make those seams vulnerable to leaks.
-If there’s a puncture, tear or other damage to the roof, the UV rays coming into the adhesive layer can cause more damage with the adhesives deteriorating.
+Suppose there’s a puncture, tear, or other damage to the roof.
+In that case, the UV rays coming into the adhesive layer can cause more damage with the adhesives deteriorating.